Linear sigma model with quarks and Polyakov loop in rotation: phase diagrams, Tolman-Ehrenfest law and mechanical properties: Introduction

 \section{Introduction}

 The experimental observation of highly vortical quark-gluon plasmas by the RHIC collaboration has ignited a strong interest in the theoretical community to explore and understand the properties of this most vortical fluid ever created~\cite{STAR:2007ccu, STAR:2017ckg}.
-The vortical motion of plasma has been addressed from the point of view of hydrodynamic and transport-based models, which were reviewed, along with the relevant experimental results, in Refs.~\cite{Huang:2020dtn, Becattini:2021lfq}.
-On general grounds, one can expect that the presence of vorticity in the system can also substantially affect the thermodynamic properties and the phase structure of the quark-gluon plasma, which will be the main topic of our paper.
+The vortical motion of plasmas has been addressed from the point of view of hydrodynamic and transport-based models, which were reviewed, along with the relevant experimental results, in Refs.~\cite{Huang:2020dtn, Becattini:2021lfq}.
+On general grounds, one can expect that the presence of vorticity in the system can also substantially affect the thermodynamic properties and the phase structure of QCD, which will be the main topic of our paper.

 Due to the strong non-perturbative nature of quark-gluon plasma, its dynamics cannot be reliably explored theoretically using conventional, perturbative methods.
 This fact leaves us with two options: we can obtain information from the first-principle approaches based on numerical Monte Carlo techniques (i.e., lattice QCD)~\cite{Yamamoto:2013zwa, Braguta:2020biu, Braguta:2021jgn, Braguta:2022str, Braguta:2023kwl, Braguta:2023yjn, Yang:2023vsw, Braguta:2023iyx, Braguta:2024zpi}, or we can use effective theoretical models that describe the infrared properties of QCD.
 Unfortunately, numerical methods often cannot provide us with the relevant information about the mechanisms underlying the non-perturbative effects.
 However, numerical data can serve as a valuable source of knowledge that can be used to constrain effective theoretical models, consequently allowing us to acquire information about the effects that lie behind the physical phenomena in question.
 So far, most of these theoretical models fail to describe the lattice data under rotation.